 During the normal course of financial court proceedings, a Judge will list a date for an FDR hearing.
-An FDR hearing is less formal than other court hearings.
+An FDR hearing is less formal than other Court hearings.
 The aim of the hearing is for the Judge to give an indication of what outcome might be ordered at a Final Hearing should the case proceed to that stage.
-The Judge is therefore seeking to encourage the parties to reach an agreement at the FDR hearing so as to avoid incurring the unnecessary costs, both financial and emotional, involved in proceeding to a Final Hearing.
-Further, the discussions that take place at this hearing are ‘privileged’ or private in light of the fact that these conversations are taking place in the spirit of negotiation and reveal each parties’ proposed settlement positions.
+The Judge is therefore seeking to encourage the parties to reach an agreement at the FDR hearing to avoid incurring the unnecessary costs, both financial and emotional, involved in proceeding to a Final Hearing.
+The discussions that take place at this hearing are ‘privileged’ or private in light of the fact that these conversations taking place in the spirit of negotiation and reveal each parties’ proposed settlement positions.

-Crucially, the FDR Judge has no power to make a Financial Order at the hearing other than by consent – that’s to say, if the parties can reach an agreement, then the Judge can make an order but otherwise not.
-Many cases settle at the FDR hearing (or shortly thereafter) as a result of the Judge’s indication and the focussed negotiations that take place.
+Crucially, the FDR Judge has no power to make a Financial Order at the hearing other than by consent – that is to say, if the parties can reach an agreement, then the Judge can make an order but otherwise not.
+Many cases settle at the FDR hearing (or shortly thereafter) as a result of the Judge’s indication and the focused negotiations that take place.

 Private FDR hearings/ Early Neutral Evaluation

 Given the success rates of FDR hearings at producing an agreement, the parties may opt for a private FDR hearing as an alternative to the court-based hearing, also known as Early Neutral Evaluation.
 As the name suggests, the FDR is conducted in private by an agreed Judge and at an agreed time.
 Essentially, this means an agreement can be reached sooner than if the parties had to wait for a court hearing.